Fei Fei Sun: Career and success

 Sun started her modeling career in 2008 when she represented China in Elite Model Look, one of the world's most influential modeling contests.
 She won the championship in China and eventually won the third prize internationally.
 She made her international runway debut during London Fashion Week in February 2010, walking for Christopher Kane.
 In December 2009, she was handpicked by Karl Lagerfeld to walk Chanel's Paris-Shanghai fashion show.

 Since then, Sun has appeared on the runway of Jil Sander, Dries Van Noten, Céline, Hermès, Miu Miu, Prada, Valentino, Christian Dior and many others.

 In covers and editorials, Sun first appeared in the Vogue Italia editorial in January 2011, The Power of Glamour, shot by Steven Meisel.
-Later, Meisel also enlisted her for editorials in other major magazines, including Vogue US, V, W and others.
+Later, Meisel also enlisted her for editorials in other major magazines, including Vogue US, V, W, and others.
+In January 2013, she became the first model of East Asian descent to grace a solo Vogue Italia cover.

 In 2014, she was featured alongside eight other models on the cover of the September issue of American Vogue, becoming the first East Asian model on the fold cover of American Vogue.
-She has also been the cover girl of Vogue China, Vogue Japan and i-D and has appeared in editorials of Vogue Paris, British Vogue, Vogue (USA) among others.
+She has also been the cover girl of Vogue China, Vogue Japan and i-D, and has appeared in editorials of Vogue Paris, British Vogue, and Vogue (USA), among others.